Tuurlijk/TYPO3.Homestead/README.md

 * The sources that are fetched from github may be hard to reach when github is under a DDOS
 * If you get the error `The box 'ubuntu/trusty64' could not be found`, then you may have a vagrant version lower than 1.5.
 The stock Ubuntu vagrant version is 1.4 at the time of writing.
 You can get the latest vagrant version from [the vagrant site](https://www.vagrantup.com/downloads).
 Some details can be found on [vaprobash issue #322](https://github.com/fideloper/Vaprobash/issues/322).
+* On Windows machines you may need to enable VT-X in the bios of your machine. vt-x is disabled in the BIOS, you can disable this in the image settings under system tab processor, PAE/NX disable or you can enable this setting in your BIOS.
+Check: [http://www.sysprobs.com/disable-enable-virtualization-technology-bios](http://www.sysprobs.com/disable-enable-virtualization-technology-bios) and check your windows version ( minimal a Pro-edition) or [Enable without BIOS](http://stackoverflow.com/questions/31581854/enabling-intel-virtualization-vt-x-without-option-in-bios).
+* Vagrant may complain about a 'space' character in your path.
+Ruby can't handle this.
+You will need to move the Vagrant box to a path without spaces and try again.

 License
 -------